 Sony NEX-7 Review - Thoughts After the Hype

 That said, there are still differences between cameras that matter.
 However, how they matter depends on how you feel about photography.
 For those who aren't overly concerned with photography as a craft - well, sit back and enjoy the ride because your cameras are only going to get better and do more remarkable things every year as newer and more impressive consumer-level models are released with better screens, better lenses, better sensors, rugged, networked and even waterproof features.
-For those who still cling to photography as an art, and who want to provoke, engage and change the way others see the world we live in - well, things are getting pretty good here too.
+For those who are still committed to photography as an artform and who want to provoke, engage, and change the way others see the world we live in - well, things are getting pretty good here too.

-The camera I was using at the time was a remarkable peice of engineering.
-It was crafted in a way that effectively made it disappear.
+The camera I was using at the time was a remarkable piece of engineering.
+It was crafted in a way that effectively made it disappear (at least on my side of the camera).
 I could take a picture, and the camera wasn't there.
 All that mattered was my point of view.
 Well almost.
 What eventually caught up with me and my happy moments was lugging around between 7 and 10 kilograms of camera gear and accessories, as well as a growing appreciation for a more candid and less obtrusive form of photography.

-And so it was after reading some of the early reviews of the Sony NEX-7 that I decided to unload my DSLR and lenses and wait for the next breakthrough in digital photography to arrive.
+And so after reading some of the early reviews of the Sony NEX-7 I decided to unload my DSLR and lenses and wait for the next breakthrough in digital photography to arrive.
 I knew I was going to be making a compromise of sorts, but what I hadn't anticipated was how much I was going to miss my D700.
-The hype, the press, the anticipation surrounding the NEX-7 reached its peek when it was announced that Sony's factory in Ayutthaya province had been closed because of flooding in Thailand.
-Sony was forced to move its NEX-7 and Alpha manufactoring facilities to another factory in Chonburi - and this meant about a four month delay before cameras started hitting the shelves.
+The hype, the press, the anticipation surrounding the NEX-7 reached its peek when it was announced that Sony's factory in Ayutthaya Province Thailand had been closed because of flooding.
+Sony was forced to move its NEX-7 and Alpha manufacturing facilities to another factory in Chonburi - and this meant about a four month delay before cameras started hitting the shelves.
 From everything I'd read before actually holding the camera in my own hands, I believed the only major sacrifice I was going to make was in the downgrade from fast phase detect autofocus, to the slightly clunkier yet nippy contrast detect autofocus of the NEX-7.
-But I figured the weight tradeoff and reduced size would be worth it.
+But I figured the weight trade off and reduced size would be worth it.
 I was nearly right - but not quite.

-For me at least, there are two major disapointments in the NEX-7.
+For me there are two major disappointments in the NEX-7.
 The first is overall handling.
 Sony and the army of early reviewers made a big deal out of the fancy tri-nav control system.
-And it's true that the tri-nav control combination is good, and certainly an improvement over the NEX-5N, but the controls on the Sony NEX-7 are not professional level controls.
+And it's true that the tri-nav control combination is good, and certainly an improvement over the NEX-5N, but the controls on the Sony NEX-7 are not professional-level controls.
 The dial adjustment feels fiddly and cheap, as do the other buttons on the back of the camera.
-The two top level controls while good, aren't as positive or as stiff as I would like them to be.
-The overall effect is that I cannot use the camera as switfly or as positively as I would like to.
-Apples and Oranges you may say when compared to a D700 - but I know that it is possible to build a camera that has the best of both worlds - and that includes the postitive handling of a professional DSLR.
-My second diaspointment with the NEX-7 is Sony's lens line-up.
+The two top-level controls while good, aren't as positive or as stiff as I would like them to be.
+The overall effect is that I cannot use the camera as swiftly or as positively as I would like to.
+Apples and Oranges you may say when compared to a D700 - but I know that it is possible to build a camera that has the best of both worlds - and that includes the positive handling of a professional DSLR.
+My second disappointment with the NEX-7 is Sony's lens line-up.

-What Sony should have done was release three good quality fast autofocus primes (as Fuji have done with the X-Pro 1 - although I'm not buying into the Fuji story either), at 16mm (effective 24mm), 35mm (effective 52mm) and 75mm (effective 105mm).
-A lens line-up like this would have signaled a real commitment to the NEX range, and boosted the confidence of would-be NEX buyers.
+What Sony should have done was release three good quality fast autofocus primes (as Fuji have done with the X-Pro 1 - although I'm not buying into the Fuji story), a 16mm (effective 24mm), 35mm (effective 52mm) and 75mm (effective 105mm).
+A lens line up like this would have signaled a real commitment to the NEX range, and boosted the confidence of would-be NEX buyers.
 And of course at least one fast and decent mid-range zoom would have been the icing on the cake.

-What that means is that Sony (who I wouldn't normally have considerd as a serious option for my photographic needs) have created a system that breaks down into a very small package, with the NEX-7 and a small prime or pancake lens, and yet can expand to include a professional lens with phase detect autofocus when required.
+What this means is that Sony - who I wouldn't normally have considered as a serious option for my photographic needs, have created a system that breaks down into a very small package with the NEX-7 and a small prime or pancake lens, and yet can expand to include a professional lens with phase detect autofocus when required.
 It's a very impressive solution.

 So what does all of this mean?
 The Sony NEX-7 was close, very close to what I would love in a camera, but the fiddly handling, amateur controls, and mediocre build quality have left me disappointed and unable to use the camera in a way that removes the camera from the equation.
 It's a camera that's shown us the future, but has failed to realize that vision itself.

 So what would be my dream solution?
-A tougher, better handling version of the NEX-7 - a fraction larger, a full frame sensor, a good selection of lenses, and until someone invents a way to put the equivalent of phase detect autofocus into a small mirroless package - then the same adapter strategy that will let you put phase detect in front when you need it.
-Maybe Canon will get it right with its up comming mirroless announcements.
+A tougher, better handling version of the NEX-7 - a fraction larger, a full frame sensor, a good selection of lenses, and until someone invents a way to put the equivalent of phase detect autofocus into a small mirrorless package - then the same adapter strategy that will let you put phase detect in front when you need it.
+Maybe Canon will get it right with its up-coming mirrorless announcements.
 A few more years from now it won't matter much because someone will have made the camera I was looking for.
 And then who knows what will happen next...